Ammar64/Sharing/README.md

-Sharing app. share files and apps to others. no need to install on the other device Copyright (C) <2024> <Ammar Ramadan>
+Sharing app. share files and apps to others. no need to install on the other device<br>
+Copyright (C) <2024> <Ammar Ramadan>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.